 Offer Onsite Care

 Not all health care can be conducted through a computer or an app, but even during non-COVID times, much of our population may find it difficult to get to the doctor.
 The reasons range from geographic location to lack of time or transportation.
 That’s why you may want to consider bringing care directly to your employees with onsite clinics, diagnostic services, or screenings.
-For example, through Quest Diagnostics, Portico offers onsite biometric screenings, which check baseline indicators for health and well-being.
-Based on the findings, employees then receive recommendations for needed care.

 No single person or organization can solve the problem of deferred care, but together we can help turn the tide.
 As an employer, you can enact the tactics and strategies outlined above.
 More importantly, you can encourage and create flexibility and time within your workplace for employees to seek care – because when employees don’t get the care they need, we all pay the price.